Holy-Knights-NFT/wikibook/2-holyknight-walkthrough/6-blacksmith.md

 #### New equipment

-Players get shards from boss hunting.
+Players with all five trinket will combine into a new equipment.

-Players with all five shards will combine into a new equipment.
+Players get trinket from boss hunting.

 #### Upgrade equipment